-All of the NEOs received grants under the Equity Plan in 2017.
+All of the NEOs received grants under the Equity Plan in 2018.
 The treatment of equity awards upon involuntary termination, retirement and death and disability is set forth in the table below.

 Award Type Involuntary Termination Retirement (1) Death / Disability PBRS Unvested PBRS forfeited Unvested PBRS are eligible to vest provided that the performance conditions are met Unvested PBRS fully vest Performance Shares Unvested shares forfeited Eligible for a pro-rata portion of shares based on the number of months the NEO served during the performance period Target number of shares fully vest RS (time-based) Unvested shares forfeited Unvested shares fully vest Unvested shares fully vest SARs Unvested SARs forfeited.
 May exercise vested SARs for the earlier of 90 days after the termination date or the 10 th anniversary of the grant date Unvested SARs continue to vest in the normal course.
 Vested SARs exercisable until the 10 th anniversary of the grant date Unvested SARs fully vest.
+Following disability termination, vested SARs are exercisable for the earlier of 90 days after the termination date or the 10th anniversary of the grant date.
 Upon death (or if the NEO dies within 90 days of termination due to disability) SARs are exercisable for the earlier of one year after death or the 10 th anniversary of the grant date